Randy Weston: Early career: 1940s–'50s

 In the late 1940s Weston began performing with Bull Moose Jackson, Frank Culley and Eddie "Cleanhead" Vinson.
 In 1951, retreating from the atmosphere of drug use common on the New York jazz scene, Weston moved to Lenox, Massachusetts, in the Berkshires.
 There at the Music Inn, a venue where jazz historian Marshall Stearns taught, Weston first learned about the African roots of jazz.
 He would return in subsequent summers to perform at the Music Inn, where he wrote his composition "Berkshire Blues", interacting with artists and intellectuals such as Geoffrey Holder, Babatunde Olatunji, Langston Hughes and Willis James, about which experience Weston said: "I got a lot of my inspiration for African music by being at Music Inn....
 They were all explaining the African-American experience in a global perspective, which was unusual at the time."

 Weston worked with Kenny Dorham in 1953, and in 1954 with Cecil Payne, before forming his own trio and quartet and releasing his debut recording as a leader in 1954, Cole Porter in a Modern Mood.
-He was voted New Star Pianist in DownBeat magazine's International Critics' Poll of 1955.
+Weston was voted New Star Pianist in DownBeat magazine's International Critics' Poll of 1955.
 Several fine albums followed, with the best being Little Niles near the end of that decade, dedicated to his children Niles and Pamela, with all the tunes being written in 3/4 time.
 Melba Liston, as well as playing trombone on the record, provided excellent arrangements for a sextet playing several of Weston's best compositions: the title track, "Earth Birth", "Babe's Blues", "Pam's Waltz", and others.